 Costillas Adobadas (Mexican Pork Spareribs)

 Adding soaked wood chips to roaring hot charcoal amplifies the smoky flavor of these chile-rubbed spareribs.
+This recipe first appeared in our June/July 2013 issue with Steven Raichlen’s article Secrets of the Grill: Ribs.

 - 2 racks (6 lb.)
 St. Louis-style pork spareribs